SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Introduction

-In the paradigm, various data augmentation methods have been proposed from different perspectives to curate different variants\footnote{It refers to a textual sample in this work.} \cite{oord2018representation,zhu2020deep}.
-The variants and the corresponding original samples are deemed as positive pairs in the learning procedure \cite{chen2020simple}.
-Previous studies have shown that the quality of variants largely shape the learning of reasonable representations \cite{chen2020simple,hassani2020contrastive}.
+Current state-of-the-art methods utilize contrastive learning algorithms to learn unsupervised sentence representations \cite{gao2021simcse,yan2021consert}.
+They learn to bring similar sentences closer in the latent space while pushing away dissimilar ones \cite{hjelm2018learning}.
+In the paradigm, multiple data augmentation methods have been proposed from different perspectives to curate different variants\footnote{It refers to a sentence sample in this work.} \cite{oord2018representation,zhu2020deep}.
+The variants and the corresponding original samples are deemed positive pairs in the learning procedure \cite{chen2020simple}.
+Previous studies have shown that the quality of variants largely shapes the learning of reasonable representations \cite{chen2020simple,hassani2020contrastive}.

-Conventional methods directly employ operations such as cropping, word deletion and synonym replacement in natural sentences \cite{wei2019eda,wu2020clear,meng2021coco}.
-In addition, recent studies resort to network architectures for manipulating embedding vectors, such as dropout, feature cutoff and token shuffling \cite{gao2021simcse,yan2021consert}.
+Conventional methods directly employ operations such as cropping, word deletion, and synonym replacement in natural sentences \cite{wei2019eda,wu2020clear,meng2021coco}.
+In addition, recent studies resort to network architectures for manipulating embedding vectors, such as dropout, feature cutoff, and token shuffling \cite{gao2021simcse,yan2021consert}.
 It enables more subtle variants of training samples in the continuous latent space in a controllable way and thereby renders better representations, which is usually evidenced by more appealing performance in typical downstream NLP tasks (e.g., textual semantic similarity) \cite{zhang2021pairwise,chen2021hiddencut}.

-If two sentences with large semantic gap are paired positively, the representation alignment is likely to be deteriorated \cite{wang2020understanding}.
-Discrete augmentation methods usually have less competitive results, because they can hardly keep the sentence semantically consistent when applied randomly on lexical level.
-The examples for cropping and word deletion in Tabel \ref{example} show that sentence semantics becomes incomplete if specific parts are removed.
+If two sentences with large semantic gaps are paired positively, the representation alignment is likely to deteriorate \cite{wang2020understanding}.
+Discrete augmentation methods usually have less competitive results, because they can hardly keep the sentence semantically consistent when applied randomly at lexical level.
+As shown in Figure \ref{example}, sentence semantics become incomplete after random masking and word deletion \cite{wu2020clear} so that optimizing their embeddings in the direction of the original sentence (aka anchor) leads to misunderstanding.